UviDTE-FPSoC/ia-camera/README.md

 # Develop
-this branch contains the whole project and therefore the following branches:
+This branch contains the whole project and therefore the following branches:

   ### Axi Img Crop
   This branch implements the functionality to change the resolution and crop an image by selecting and filtering the appropriate pixels